NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 # Install a certificate using the WARP client

-The WARP client can automatically install the Cloudflare certificate (or a [custom root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/)) on devices enrolled in your Zero Trust organization.
+The WARP client can automatically install the Khulnasoft certificate (or a [custom root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/)) on devices enrolled in your Zero Trust organization.
 The certificate is required if you want to [apply HTTP policies to encrypted websites](/cloudflare-one/policies/gateway/http-policies/tls-decryption/), display custom block pages, and more.

 ## Supported platforms